 Where Memories Are Many and Worries are Few

 The wallpaper and curtains throughout the house was installed during the restoration process and was chosen based on catalogues available in the 1890s.
 The furnishings are from the collection of the City of Surrey or are reproductions purchased for display or educational purposes.
-Several small pieces came from the Stewart family which can be pointed out to you by the guide.
+Several smaller pieces came from the Stewart family.

 The Parlour and Dining Room

 The elaborate parlour at the front of the house is where the Stewarts entertained their guests.
 Portraits of the Stewarts are proudly displayed, as is the Stewart family bible.

 Like in many homes, the kitchen is the heart of the farmhouse.
 Located at the back of the house, it includes an authentic reproduction wood burning stove.
 The fire is burning in winter and fall, filling the house with a lovely pioneer scent.
 Off the kitchen are the scullery, for washing up, and the pantry where the Stewarts would have stored and prepared food.
 The pantry exhibit changes as it would have while the Stewarts used it.

 Up the kitchen’s servant’s staircase sits Jim’s room (his nickname), telling the unique story of a Chinese domestic servant in early BC.
 The room is notably less ornate than the rest of the house.

 Although free of plastic toys and electronics, the children’s bedroom draws parallels to those of today.
 We like to ask our young visitors what’s missing from these rooms compared to their own.